About 1 in 20 U.S. adults lives with a form of bipolar spectrum disorder, yet most don’t realize it.

 Nearly half of those who struggle with bipolar symptoms never receive a diagnosis or get treated for it despite it being a highly treatable condition.

-On average, it takes around a decade from a person’s first major mood episode before they receive a diagnosis or treatment.
+On average, it takes around a decade from a person’s first major mood episode before they receive a diagnosis or treatment

 The stigma around bipolar disorder makes no sense.
 Up to 90% of the risk is genetic, which means many who have the condition are simply born with it.

-Treatment could change your life too.
+Treatment could change your life!

 About the Bipolarity Screening Questionnaire

 *If you completed the screener and think the report doesn’t seen right, please get assessed by a psychiatrist, psychologist, therapist or get psych testing done.
-If the report seems like it fits we encourage you to bring it in to your care team and review it with them.
-Other assessments such as the “Mood Check”, and the MDQ are other screeners to consider completing to help guide the diagnostic process.
-Ultimately, a clinical examination by a provider qualified to determine if bipolar disorder is present is the only way to receive a diagnosis that will be a pathway to treatment.
+If the report seems like it fits, we encourage you to bring it in to your care team and review it with them.
+Other assessments such as the “Mood Check”, and the “MDQ” are screeners to consider completing to help guide the diagnostic process.